dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 In general, it’s a bad idea to deserialize data straight from user input.
 Although I didn’t have any direct experience with PHP deserialization, I played with a Python deserialization vulnerability in the past, so this immediately rang a bell.

-What if we deserialize our `Stockfish` class instead of the expected move?
-In particular, the `$binary` attribute of that class looks a great candidate: we could replace the executable with anything we want to run: boom, RCE.
+What if I deserialize our `Stockfish` class instead of the expected move?
+In particular, the `$binary` attribute of that class looks a great candidate: I could replace the executable with anything we want to run: BOOM, RCE.

 Unfortunately, deserialization alone won’t work in this case, as we need something to actually use our object.
 After a brief Google investigation, I learned about PHP magic methods!